llJll/FacileDeepReinforcementLearning/README.md

 Get started
 ===========

-Environment Choosing
+Choice of environment
 -----------------------

-[Stable baselines](https://readthedocs.org/projects/stable-baselines/downloads/pdf/master/) is recommended as a improvement of OpenAI.
+[Stable baselines](https://readthedocs.org/projects/stable-baselines/downloads/pdf/master/) is recommended as a improvement of OpenAI-baselines.

 Setup